YASSIRFRI/SlurmDashboard/README.md

 ![Option 2](images/Option2.png)

 ## How to Use
-1. **Start the Application:** Launch the tool and navigate to the login page.
+1. **Start the Application:** Launch the app and navigate to the login page.
 2. **Login:** Enter your SimLab credentials and connect.
 3. **Select User and Timeframe:** From the dropdown menu, select the user and specify the timeframe for the analysis.
 4. **Choose and View Plot:** Select the desired plot type and view the graphical representation of resource usage.